 - 1. In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons). - 2.
 If a student is called into active duty for the military. - 3.
 Medical reasons: The medical or mental health professional who has been providing treatment to the student will, with the students written consent, confirm in writing that a Medical Leave is warranted. - 4.
-Care of an immediate family member: - Spouse or partner - Parents (biological, step or adoptive) - Children (biological, step or adoptive) - Siblings (biological, step or adoptive) Care of an immediate family member. - 5.
-If a student is called to Jury Duty that lasts 10 days or longer.
+Care of an immediate family member:

+Spouse or partner Parents (biological, step or adoptive) Children (biological, step or adoptive) Siblings (biological, step or adoptive)

+5. If a student is called to Jury Duty that lasts 10 days or longer.